Heltec-Aaron-Lee/WiFi_Kit_series/esp32/docs/arduino-ide/mac.md

   cd tools
   python get.py
   ```
-- If you get errors with "http_error", just try again;
+- If you get errors in "python get.py" with "http_error", just try that command again;
 - If you get the error below.
 Install the command line dev tools with xcode-select --install and try the command above again:

 ```xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun```